leohoc/epidemic-transmission-simulation/README.md

 the initial infected population percent property).
 When an *infected* individual overlaps a *normal* individual in the simulation map, the *normal* individual changes its health status to *infected*.

-After a configured number of days, a configured percent of the individuals will need hospitalization, changing its status to *hospitalized*. *Hospitalized* individuals can no longer move, but they can infect *normal* individuals that happens to overlap them.
+After a configured number of days, a configured percent of the *infected* individuals will need hospitalization, changing its status to *hospitalized*. *Hospitalized* individuals can no longer move, but they can infect *normal* individuals that happens to overlap them.